-A Head of Service can give approval for joining service level partnerships subject to adherence to the Council's Constitution, Standing Orders, Delegated Powers and Budgetary responsibility.
+A Head of Service can give 'fast track' approval for joining local level partnerships subject to adherence to the Council's Partnerships Policy and associated procedures and based upon a risk assessment of the information provided.

-However, if any of the following criteria apply, then such a service level partnership approval request must be escalated to the Head of Service/Elected Members for sanction.
+However, if any of the following criteria apply, then such local level partnership approval request must be escalated to the Head of Paid Service/Elected Members for sanction as it will be deemed to be 'operational'.

-- All partnerships where personal information is to be shared; - All partnerships where there is a requirement for financial investment in budget/cash terms; - All partnerships where there is a requirement for 'in-kind' or human resource investment of above £5K; - All partnerships where linkage with Council objectives/priorities is felt to be in question or is limited; - Any partnership where for any other reason it is felt appropriate that a more formal or structured decision-making process be used by the Officers prior to any decision being taken.
+- All partnerships where personal information is to be shared; - All partnerships where there is a requirement for financial investment in budget/cash terms; - All partnerships where there is a requirement for 'in-kind' or human resource investment of above £5K; - All partnerships where linkage with Council objectives/priorities is felt to be in question or is limited;

+• Any partnership where for any other reason it is felt appropriate that a more formal or structured decision-making process be used by the Officers prior to any decision being taken.

-The decision-making process will be broadly proportionate to the level of perceived risk and benefit and involved support from specialist staff as appropriate.
+The decision-making process will be broadly proportionate to the level of perceived risk and benefit and involve support from specialist staff as appropriate.